kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

 node server.js
 ```

-2. Next, we construct a sign in URL using the `authorize` endpoint.
+Next, we construct a sign in URL using the *authorize* endpoint.
 By following the link, the user will be redirected to a sign in page followed by a page explaining the permissions she is about give.
 In our case, we will need the profile information, which requires two scopes: openid and profile.
-The openid scope utilizes the OIDC implementation on the authorization server to return an id_token along with the access_token.
-The profile scope populates the id token with user information.
+The openid scope utilizes the OIDC implementation on the authorization server to return an *id token* along with the *access token*.
+The profile scope populates the *id token* with user information.
 Required parameters for the authorize url are
 * client_id: Found in the settings page for this client on auth0.com.
 * redirect_uri: Where to direct the user once authorization is finished.
 * scope: Space delimited list of strings that defines the priveleges requested by the client.